 2. Choosing the wrong data package

-Are you only going to use WhatsApp and Google Maps or do you plan to upload videos on TikTok and watch Netflix on the bullet train?
+Are you only going to use WhatsApp and Google Maps, or do you plan to upload videos on TikTok and watch Netflix on the bullet train?

 3. Ignoring the quality of coverage in Japan

-- SoftBank: great performance in cities.
+- SoftBank: strong performance in cities.

 4. Forgetting about hotspot usage (tethering)